deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 ---
 templateKey: introduction
-title: Let's go on a journey to re-member our inter-connectedness
+title: let's go on a journey to re-member our inter-connectedness
 quote: I invite you to join me for embodied explorations, journeys and events to reawaken and restore our sense of Aliveness!
 image: /img/tlt-intro-21.jpg